CMakePP/CMakePPLang/paper/paper.md

 CMake is an extensible build tool that exceeds at generating build systems for many combinations of platforms, compilers, and build configurations.
 CMake has become the *de facto* standard tool for building C, C++, and Fortran programs of moderate to large size.
-However, as the size of a project increases, the complexity of the CMake code to build it tends to also increase.
-In addition, as more tooling is built around CMake, there is a need to make building projects with CMake easier and less error prone, while also ensuring these tools are designed in a maintainable and testable way.[@ref_needed]
+However, as the size of a project increases, the complexity of the CMake build code tends to increase as well, and the need arises to make building projects with CMake easier and less error prone.
+The complexity of builds will also increase as scientific computing moves toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware. [@ref?]
+Better utilities and extensions in CMake can help alleviate these issues, but these tools must be able to be designed in a maintainable and testable way.
-The complexity of builds will also increase as we move toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware.
-Object- oriented programming excels at managing and maintaining large, complex code bases[@wirth_good_2006; @ambler_realistic_1998], and there is an increasing need for this in the CMake language.
+[@pressman_142_2005] Object-oriented programming excels at managing and maintaining large, complex code bases[@wirth_good_2006; @ambler_realistic_1998], and there is an increasing need for this in the CMake language.

 Tobias Becker recognized these issues and wrote a purely object-oriented language on top of CMake, called CMake++ (formerly oo-cmake).[@becker_cmake_2021]